Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cornflour.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

 **Mitigation**: Avoid contact with eyes and tell children to as well.
-Know where the nearest eye was is (there should at least be some in the Safety box).
+Know where the nearest eye wash is (there should at least be some in the Safety box).
 Call first aider in event of injury, who may perform an eyewash if trained and happy to do so.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6